 Also included was “a freehold building, formerly a chapel, now used as a joiner’s workshop by William Warner, plus copyhold land adjoining, used as a stone yard”.

 Let us pause here to consider the Cricket Ground, the area around it and the activities upon it.

 The Cricket Ground.

-The first cricket ground for Ilkeston was a field near to Lawn Cottage down Pimlico donated by the Duke of Rutland but a few years later a ground to the south of the church was made available – the Old Cricket Ground.
+The first ground was a field near to Lawn Cottage down Pimlico, (close to the junction of New Lawn Road and St Mary Street) but this was used for only about nine or ten years.
+Then a ground to the south of St Mary’s churchyard was made available – the so-called Old Cricket Ground.